Davenport, California

-Davenport is a census-designated place (CDP) in Santa Cruz County, California.
+Davenport is a census-designated place (CDP) in Santa Cruz County, California, United States.
 It is also referred to as a hamlet or town.
 In the greater region north of the city of Santa Cruz, the areas of Davenport, Bonny Doon, and Swanton are comparable and proximal.
 Davenport sits at an average elevation of 177 feet (54 m).
-As of 2023, the town’s population stands at 537.
+As of 2023, the town's population stands at 537.

 Overview

-Davenport lies along the coast of the Pacific Ocean, situated about 9 miles north of Santa Cruz, on Highway One.
+Davenport lies along the coast of the Pacific Ocean, situated approximately nine miles north of Santa Cruz, on Highway One.
 Originally on the banks of San Vicente Creek, the town expanded to the north during the twentieth century.

 The town is notable for its scenery, with numerous bluffs and cliff faces stretching along its perimeter, as well as foothills and forests toward its east.
 Davenport Beach and the coastline in its periphery are prominent sites for surfers and tourists.
 Agriculture and aquaculture are prevalent, with farms cultivating varieties of fresh produce and seafood harvests.
 The remains of a closed cement plant, last operated by Cemex in 2010, lie just north of the small concentration of homes in Davenport.